Trucking Company Liability

 Following a traffic accident with a commercial truck, it may be obvious the truck driver was at-fault.
 What is less clear is who is legally liable to pay damages.

-This is why at The Ansara Law Firm, we look at all potential avenues for liability.
+This is why at The Ansara Law Firm, our Fort Lauderdale truck accident lawyers look at all potential avenues for liability, including trucking company liability.
 That includes analyzing the roles played by:

 - Lessor of Truck or Trailer